r0ller/NetBSD-Qt-Notes/README.md

 -for some additional info see: https://wiki.qt.io/Qt_for_WebAssembly

--edit emsdk.py and change the check for the system to set LINUX to true if os is NetBSD: `if not MACOS and (platform.system() == 'NetBSD')`
+-edit emsdk.py and change the check for the LINUX system (to set a variable called LINUX to true) to let NetBSD pass the condition: `if not MACOS and (platform.system() == 'NetBSD')`

 -Install the specified version listed for qt-5.15:
 `./emsdk install 1.39.8`